bdrainer/ScalaDateTransformer/README.md

 ```text
 Error transforming dates with sourcePattern: MMMM d'th', yyyy, destinationPattern: M/d/yy - message: Text 'March 21, 1975' could not be parsed at index 8
 ```

+## Design

+The solution used was to convert the source pattern into a regular expression.

+With the regular expression, the file is searched matching strings.

+Given a list of string matches, they would be converted to a date instance using the source pattern then formatted back into a string using the destination pattern.

+Iterating over the string matches, the file text is replaced where the string matches are replaced with the destination pattern date strings.